Safe Computing - Email Security

 Phishing is a technique used to steal passwords or personal information by tricking you into revealing the information.
 NEVER send passwords, social security numbers, or other sensitive information through email to ANYONE.
 Use your own bookmarks to access banking and other secure sites instead of clicking links sent via email.
 When in doubt, confirm with a trusted source before entering your information into a website.

 This site offers a vast amount of information on phishing.
-Please see the links to the left for more information.
+Please see the links to the right for more information.